February 11, 2019 Is Fire-Rated Glass a Game Changer For Commercial Architects in 2019?

 Fire Escapes: Updated fire safety norms outline the duration of protection required for a building’s escape route.
 Accordingly, architects have to modify the layout to factor in these norms.

-Indoor Partitions: Fire-rated glass confines the fire and prevents it from traveling to other rooms.
+Indoor Partitions: Fire-rated glass confines the fire and prevents it from travelling to other rooms.
 It makes sense that this glass should be incorporated as partitions between different rooms.
-Because it is see-through, it opens the space and lets natural light through the space.
+Because it is see-through, it opens the space and lets natural light through space.

 A common question is, “Is tempered glass fire resistant?”
 The answer is no. Tempered glass is nowhere as tough enough to endure high temperatures as it can only provide an integrity rating of 20 minutes with no insulation performance whatsoever.
 Even if you were to pair a tempered glass partition with a sprinkler system, it will shatter when shocked with water at such high temperatures.